Gregory de la Haba: Film and Theater

 Theater productions include, Hazel: Made In Belfast, 2014 by Terrence Browne, which premiered at Carnegie Hall; Fishing for Paradise, 2014, by Michael Gorman, painting and sculpture by Gregory de la Haba, La MaMa; How And Why I Robbed My First Cheese Store, 2011, by Michael Gorman with Installation by Gregory de la Haba, La MaMa.
 Film productions include Water Time: Surf Travel Diary of a Madman, 2014 by Allan Weisbecker.

 Writing

-De la Haba’s writings and artworks have been featured in The New York Times, Southampton Review, Rizzoli’s Irish America, NY Arts Magazine, Whitehot Magazine and Quiet Lunch.
-From 2014-2018 the artist co-owned and published Whitehot Magazine and Quiet Lunch.
-Currently, de la Haba is the International Editor for the art and culture magazine, Portray.
-In the Summer of 2020, his memoir, Curriculum Vitae: A Journey from Montauk, Elsewhere and Back, will be published by C&R Press.
-As a publisher, De la Haba has worked with several contemporary art writers including Anthony Haden-Guest, Shana Nys Dembrot, Paul Laster and Kara Rooney, among others.
+De la Haba's writings and artworks have been featured in The New York Times, Southampton Review, Rizzoli’s Irish America, NY Arts Magazine, Whitehot Magazine and Quiet Lunch.
+From 2014 to 2018 the artist co-owned and published Whitehot Magazine and Quiet Lunch.
+Currently, de la Haba is the international editor for the art and culture magazine, Portray.
+In the summer of 2020, his memoir, Curriculum Vitae: A Journey from Montauk, Elsewhere and Back, will be published by C&R Press.
+As a publisher, De la Haba has worked with several contemporary art writers, including Anthony Haden-Guest, Shana Nys Dembrot, Paul Laster and Kara Rooney.